Skip to main content

 Bhawana Majhi

-Bhawana Majhi is an Indigenous woman with a physical disability based in Kathmandu.
-She is an intern at the National Indigenous Disabled Women Association – Nepal (NIDWAN), actively engaged in contributing to national-level meetings, workshops, and training sessions on behalf of the organization.
-Her involvement has given her a deep understanding of human rights, issues related to Indigenous persons with disabilities, and relevant national and international provisions, including the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), United Nations Convention on the Rights of Persons with Disabilities (CRPD), and the Nepal Disability Act of 2017.
+Bhawana Majhi is an Indigenous woman with a physical disability (double amputee using prosthetic legs) from the Majhi community, one of the highly marginalized Indigenous communities of Nepal.
+She is an advocacy and communication officer at the National Indigenous Disabled Women Association – Nepal (NIDWAN), contributing to national-level meetings, workshops, and training sessions on behalf of the organization.
+Her involvement has given her a deep understanding of human rights, issues related to Indigenous persons with disabilities, and relevant national and international provisions, including the United Nations Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), the United Nations Convention on the Rights of Persons with Disabilities (CRPD), and the Nepal Disability Act of 2017.

 Sanjaya Raj Neupane smiles at the camera.